 The stock market historically has experienced extreme price and volume fluctuations, such as those seen in February 2020 as a result of concerns the coronavirus will impact the economy worldwide.
 As a result of this volatility and because the public market for our stock is new, you might not be able to sell your common stock at or above the price at which you purchase it.
-From our IPO in January 2018 through March 25, 2020, the per share trading price of our common stock has been as high as \$10.74 and as low as \$1.77.
+From our IPO in January 2018 through March 29, 2021, the per share trading price of our common stock has been as high as \$10.74 and as low as \$1.77.
 It might continue to fluctuate significantly in response to various factors, some of which are beyond our control.
 These factors include:

-- general economic, industry and market conditions, including as a result of the coronavirus pandemic; - our ability to successfully conduct clinical trials and submit NDAs; - · results of clinical trials of our product candidates or those of our competitors; - the success of competitive products or technologies; - · commencement or termination of collaborations; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - our inability to obtain or delays in obtaining adequate product supply for any approved product or inability to do so at acceptable prices; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - · significant lawsuits, including patent or stockholder litigation; - · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - · market conditions in the pharmaceutical and biotechnology sectors; - the other factors described in this "Risk Factors" section.
+- general economic, industry and market conditions, including as a result of the coronavirus pandemic; - our ability to successfully conduct clinical trials, submit NDAs and gain marketing approval for our product candidates; - results of clinical trials of our product candidates or those of our competitors; - the success of competitive products or technologies; - commencing, maintaining, or terminating of licensing agreements and other collaborations; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates;

+- actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - our inability to obtain or delays in obtaining adequate product supply for any approved product or inability to do so at acceptable prices; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - the other factors described in this "Risk Factors" section.